-The Ph.D. degree in Agricultural, Food, and Resource Economics equips students with a strong foundation in microeconomic theory and empirical analytical methods.
+The Ph.D. degree in Agricultural, Food, and Resource Economics equips students with a strong foundation in microeconomic theory, econometric methods, and analytical tools for applied microeconomics.
+A major field provides specialized training in one of three major areas of emphasis.
 Graduates proceed to careers in academia, research institutes, government, and business.

-- Ph.D. students establish competency in the fields of economic theory and econometric methods (courses in the Department of Economics), applied microeconomics, and a major field in agricultural, food, and resource economics.
-Students also complete a quantitative methods requirement and at least 9 credits of elective courses.
+- Ph.D. students establish competency in the fields of microeconomic theory and econometric methods (courses taught in the Department of Economics), applied microeconomics, and a major field in Agricultural, Food, and Resource Economics.

-- Upon passing written exams, students proceed to defend a dissertation research proposal, to complete the dissertation, and to defend it at a final oral examination.
-Also required is a research paper suitable for publication, which is generally part of the dissertation.
+- After passing the qualifying and comprehensive exams, students proceed to defend a dissertation research proposal, complete the dissertation, and defend it at a final oral examination.

 Typical degree completion time for the Ph.D. degree is five years (three after the M.S. degree).